 The Nave and West Tower

-The Nave was designed in the late 14th-century and recent inspections tell us that the roof coverings are weakening and there are issues with water drainage.
-The Cathedral has been carrying out a schedule of running repairs, but important elements of these have now reached the end of their life expectancy and a point has now been reached where the only solution is the complete replacement of these materials.
+The Nave was designed in the late 14th-century and recent inspections told us that the roof coverings were weakening and there were issues with water ingress and drainage.
+The Cathedral was carrying out a schedule of running repairs, but important elements of these structural components had reached the end of their life expectancy and a point was reached where the only solution was the complete replacement of these materials.

 Works on the main building include:

-- repair, conservation and protection of the North Clerestory stained glass and ferramentas
+repair, conservation and protection of the North Clerestory stained glass and ferramentas; and

-- While these repairs take place, a safety deck has been installed across the ceiling of the Nave to catch any falling debris and enable internal works to take place.
+While these repairs take place, a safety deck has been installed across the ceiling of the Nave to catch any falling debris.

 Christ Church Gate

 Christ Church Gate is the main route into the Cathedral.
 In the past, unsuitable materials had been used to repair the gate and now these materials have reached the end of their lifespan and pose a safety risk to people passing through it.

 The repair and restoration of Christ Church Gate, which will start at the end of 2020, will include the:

 - restoration of the external facades